philhzss/Govee-H6127-Reverse-Engineering/README.md

 Seventh byte is the Speed of transitions 00 being no movement, and 64 appearing to be the fastest

-    00: no movement
+    00: No movement
-    64: fastest movement
+    64: Fastest movement

 Eighth byte is unknown at this time: